Patriots put up a fight, but Chiefs earn 27-17 victory

 Harrison Butker missed a 39-yard field goal on Kansas City’s opening drive, snapping a string of 61 straight made kicks that was one short of his own franchise record.
 New England’s Chad Ryland missed from 41 yards out on his first try.

-On the next play, Mahomes connected with Clyde Edwards-Helaire for 48 yards to the New England 15.
-Two plays later, McKinnon took a direct snap and flipped it to Rashee Rice for a 4-yard touchdown pass.
+On the next play, Mahomes connected with Edwards-Helaire for 48 yards to the New England 15.
+Two plays later, McKinnon took a direct snap and flipped it to Rashee Rice for the 4-yard touchdown pass.

-Zappe completed a 16-yard touchdown pass to Hunter Henry, and New England capitalized on Mahomes’ first interception for a field goal and a 10-7 lead.
-Mahomes hit McKinnon from 8 yards to give Kansas City the lead late in the second quarter, and Butker converted from 29 yards to make it 17-10.
+Zappe completed a 16-yard touchdown pass to Hunter Henry, and New England capitalized on Mahomes’ first interception for a field goal that made it 10-7 lead late in the second quarter.

+Mahomes hit McKinnon from 8 yards to give Kansas City a 14-10 halftime lead, and Butker converted from 29 yards early in the third quarter

 On the Patriots’ next play, Willie Gay intercepted Zappe and ran it back 24 yards to the New England 7.
-Two plays later, Mahomes lofted a pass to Edwards-Helaire in the back of the end zone to give the Chiefs a 24-10 lead.
+Two plays later, Mahomes lofted a pass to Edwards-Helaire in the back of the end zone.

 Kansas City led 27-10 when a Mahomes pass bounced off Kadarius Toney’s hands and was intercepted by Jahlani Tavai.
-Two plays later, Kevin Harris scampered 18 yards for the touchdown.
+Two plays later, Kevin Harris scampered 18 yards for a touchdown.

 INJURIES